SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-11.md

-<sup>1</sup> Probably.
+<a name="myfootnote1">1</a> Probably.
 C++ implementations are permitted to change the value of a deleted pointer (e.g., to null or some other sepcial bit pattern).